dwave-training/2025-aqc-workshop/README.md

 ## Problem Description

-See Figure 2C of the cited papers to understand details of the experiment.
+See cited papers to understand details of the experiment.

 ## Code Overview